-- Clicking on any FX name will open its UI here you can adjust any of its parameters, and/or access the pin connector for that FX.
-Click where shown here (right) to display full routing information for that FX. - Click on the text "Fader" to open the routing window for that track: this has the same effect as clicking on the Route button in the TCP or MCP.
+- Click on any FX name to open its UI you can then adjust any of its parameters, and/or access its the pin connector.
+Click where shown here (right) to show all routing information for that FX. - Click on the text "Fader" to open the routing window for that track: this has the same effect as clicking on the Route button in the TCP or MCP.
 Here you can modify, add or delete sends and/or receives for this track. - You can click and drag in Track Wiring view to create new sends between tracks.
 The send type will be determined by exactly where you position the mouse before dragging: